jehy/Pokemon-Go-GymCalculator/README.md

 #FAQ

+## How do I install it?
+Go to releases and download the newest apk file.

 ##How do you count dual type pokemons?
 Exact modifiers are still unknown but I suggested that those are simply multiplied like in other pokemon games.